giantswarm/sample-catalog/README.md

 > helm install sample-catalog/kubernetes-test-app-chart
 ```

+# Setting up a new App-Catalog
+1. Create a new Repo on Github
+2. Run `helm repo index .` in the root directory and commit the resulting `index.yaml`.
+3. Enable GitHub Pages for the master branch.
+4. Add Taylor Bot with `write` permissions to the repository.
+5. Set up project on circleci.com and copy Environment Variables from
+   `giantswarm/sample-catalog`.
+5. Commit the `.circleci/config.yml` and `ci-scripts/package.sh` files from
+   `giantswarm/sample-catalog` and adjust to your needs.

 # Release process

-There are two possibilites to release apps within the app-catalog.

-## Push-based

-Each managed app defines the catalogs it pushes to.
-That results in a
-developer creating a GitHub release of the managed app and also pushing the
-chart archive to each app-catalog repository.

-**Pros:**
-- Fast release flow.
-Pushing to the charts to app-catalogs gets directly
-  triggered by an release of the managed app.

-**Cons:**
-- GitHub write permissions to the app-catalog repos needed for every managed app.
-- Decrentralized information, which managed app currently pushes to which catalog.

 ## Pull-based

-Each app-catalog defines the managed apps that it contains.
+The app-catalog defines the managed apps that it contains.
 The app-catalog queries the GitHub releases of the managed apps on regular bases
 and pulls newly released chart-archives into the app-catalog.